Introduction to the Westminster Forum on the Future of Energy

 Fintech: New models and lending routes are urgently needed which can tap the debt (money-creation) capabilities normally reserved for commercial banks to provide this new, granular, infrastructure (a safe investment which can quickly earn its return and more) to start to power our way to net-zero, rather than beyond 1.5 degrees of warming,

-The first WFFE: 26th January 2023 at Portcullis House: Register here to request an invite.
+The second WFFE: 20th April 2023, 2pm-4pm at Portcullis House: Register here to request an invite.

 well as the forums themselves we plan: Papers / Reports / Representations / A Commission…